Business

 Why do tech companies fear unions?

-A fortnight ago, Gimlet Media, digital media company and podcast network, also announced a successful unionization drive organized under the Writers Guild of America East (WGAE).
+A fortnight ago, Gimlet Media, a digital media company and podcast network, also announced a successful unionization drive organized under the Writers Guild of America East (WGAE).
 The 80-member union was born in the wake of Spotify’s $230 million acquisition of the media startup.
 The WGAE is also organizing unionization for Vox Media, Inc., an American digital media company.

 Tech companies’ fear of unions is evident from the fact that in the cases of Gimlet and Kickstarter, higher management is resisting.
 Vox Media got the nod from its management after about a year’s hard work.